Muhammad-Azmi-MarkDev/MarkSnip/README.md

 ## License
 Textract is proprietary software developed by **MARK by Muhammad Azmi**.
-For licensing details, please refer to the `EULA.txt` file.
+For licensing details, please refer to the `LICENSE.txt` file.